Health Information Technology

 More About the Health Information Technology Program

 To enter the field as a health information technologist, you’ll need to know how to analyze patient information and data and accurately enter it into records and systems.
-Our Associate in Health Information Technology program teaches you how to record medical information, bill and code, protect critical data and more.
+Our Associate in Health Information Technology (HIT) program teaches you how to record medical information, bill and code, protect critical data and more.
+Our Health Information Technology Program is programmatically accredited by the Commission on Accreditation for Health Informatics and Information Management (CAHIIM).
+As a graduate of our HIT Program you will be able to sit for the AHIMA Registered Health Information (RHIT) exam.

 What You’ll Learn